 Colab is one of the best products to come from Google.
 It has made GPUs freely accessible to learners and practitioners like me who otherwise wouldn’t be able to afford a high-end GPU.

 While the interface is very easy to use, there are many lesser-known and undocumented features in colab.
-In this post, I will share features that I’ve discovered from their official talks and basic usage.
+In this post, I will share those features that I’ve discovered from basic usage and their official talks.

 1. Scratchpad Notebook

 It’s a pretty common scenario that we have a bunch of cluttered untitled notebooks created when we try out temporary stuff on colab.

 To solve this, you can bookmark the link given below.
 It will open a special scratch notebook and any changes you make to that notebook are not saved to your main account.

 2. Timing Execution of Cell